manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 $$
 \mathrm P(\mathbf x) = \langle \mathrm P(\mathbf x|\mathbf s) \rangle_{\mathrm P(\mathbf s)}
 $$
 the marginal density is an example of an expectation value with respect to a potentially complex distribution.
-For simple distributions, expecations can be approximated by a simple Monte-Carlo approach, taking the sample average $1/N \sum^N_{i=1} \mathrm P(\mathbf x|\mathbf s_i)$ of $N$ independent random samples $\mathbf s_1,\ldots,\mathbf s_N$ generated from $\mathrm P(\mathbf s)$.
+For simple distributions, expectations can be approximated by a simple Monte-Carlo approach, taking the sample average $1/N \sum^N_{i=1} \mathrm P(\mathbf x|\mathbf s_i)$ of $N$ independent random samples $\mathbf s_1,\ldots,\mathbf s_N$ generated from $\mathrm P(\mathbf s)$.
 That is, we estimate the marginal density using samples from the _prior_ and averaging over their likelihoods.
 As demonstrated in the previous chapters, this method is not very efficient when the individual signals $\mathbf s_i$ are actually trajectories.
 Once the space of possible signals is sufficiently large it becomes extremely unlikely to sample a $\mathbf s^\prime$ such that $\mathrm P(\mathbf x|\mathbf s^\prime)$ presents a strong contribution to the mean.
 A well-known approach to circumvent this problem is _importance sampling_.

 ### Importance Sampling